okynos/documentation.achiefs.github.io/docs/configuration-file.md

     Default value `info`.

-    Defines the level of verbosity logged to log file.
+    Defines the level of verbosity logged to the log file.

-    The supported options are [debug, info, error, warning].
+    The supported options are [debug, info, error and warning].

 {: .note }
 > The `ignore` parameter has two different formats: